EXHades/EXHades/README.md

 -->

 - 😄 ISTJ
+- Opinions are my own
+- May the symbol with you
+- Security Researcher and Developer
+- My usual ID is EXHades or AG（Elemental Silver）
 - Love Coding,interested in APT(Advanced Persistent Threat), PL and AI.
-- My usual ID is EXHades or AG（Elemental Silver）
-- Security Researcher and Developer
+- I am not a native English speaker, so please excuse any language mistakes.
 - 🤔 I am Now a Pythonist. but might become a Gopher(golang) or Rustaceans(rust) in the future.